siemens/ix/packages/documentation/docs/controls/_dropdown_styleguide.md

 ![Item States](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=2343-42235&mode=design&t=OVHeXvLZYLkP2CzN-4)

 ## Dos and Don’ts
-- Do structure the items in a dropdown in a coherent way; use submenus, quick actions and separators if beneficial
+- Do structure dropdown items coherently with submenus, quick actions and separators
 - Do use dropdowns to showcase related actions
-- Do disable items that can't be used at the moment
+- Do disable items that cannot be used at that moment
 - Don’t use global navigation options in a dropdown
 - Don’t use too many dropdown items - we recommend a maximum of seven
-- Don’t insert the [date picker](date-picker.md) or [date time picker](date-time-picker.md) components into a dropdown (use the [date dropdown](date-dropdown.md) instead)
+- Don’t insert the [date picker](date-picker.md) or [date time picker](date-time-picker.md) components into a dropdown (use [date dropdown](date-dropdown.md) instead)

 ## Related patterns
 - [Dropdown button](buttons/dropdown-button.md)